Cochrane for Clinicians

 CCBs are modestly effective at reducing the frequency of attacks of primary Raynaud phenomenon.
 There is no evidence that attack severity or physiologic measurements are reduced by CCBs.
 Treatment is associated with adverse effects such as headache, flushing, and edema.
 (Strength of Recommendation: B, based on inconsistent or limited-quality patient-oriented evidence.)

 Primary Raynaud phenomenon is characterized by transient digital ischemia caused by vasoconstriction in response to cold or emotional distress (as opposed to secondary Raynaud phenomenon, which occurs in the setting of systemic disease and can be much more severe).
 Most estimates suggest that 3% to 5% of the general population experience primary Raynaud phenomenon.1 Avoidance of precipitating factors has long been the primary treatment approach, with pharmacotherapy reserved for patients who have persistent or severe symptoms.
-There are no clinical practice g
+There are no clinical practice guidelines for the treatment of primary Raynaud phenomenon.

 The practice recommendations in this activity are available at http://summaries.cochrane.org/CD002069.